 Secure, easy to use, and perfect for caravan holidays!

 This Char-Broil X200 Portable Gas Barbecue will make it easy to BBQ when caravanning.
 The compact 60 x 40 x 35 cm unit stores away easily, kept secure by its sturdy 2-latch closure.
 Using a TRU-Infrared cooking system, your food will be juicier whilst saving you gas.
 The stainless-steel grill is easy to clean, and the robust handles and legs make this BBQ safe and easy to transport.

 Char-Broil X200 Portable Gas Barbecue Review

-It has a lid mounted temperature gauge for monitoring the temperature, and 2 lid latches for securing the lid in place while transporting.
+It has a lid-mounted thermometer gauge for monitoring the temperature, and 2 lid latches for securing the lid in place during transportation.